Indore: IIT Indore ranked 396th in QS World University Rankings 2023

-Indore (Madhya Pradesh): Yet another feather added to Indore's cap as IIT Indore has been ranked 396th in the QS World University Rankings 2023.
-It is 9th amongst the Indian Universities and is ranked the highest amongst the second generation IITs.
+Yet another feather was added to Indore's cap as IIT Indore has been ranked 396th in the QS World University Rankings 2023.
+It is 9th amongst the Indian universities and is ranked the highest amongst the second generation IITs.

 The universities are judged across 8 key ranking indicators including academics, research, citations, international outlook and employment outcomes to provide the most comprehensive and balanced comparisons available.